 1. Plan It Out

-Having a plan involving a budget as well as a set of clearly defined goals is a must.
+Having a plan involving a budget as well as a set of clearly defined goals is an crucial social media rule.
 Goals must be measurable, for example, “Generating at least 100 leads through social media pages each month”, or “increasing reach from 40,000 to 400,000 in 3 months”.
 Having a fixed budget will ensure that you don’t waste any money on superfluous social media marketing activities.

 2. Maintain Your Presence